 Stomping Ground Brewing Co.

-It’s the same story at Stomping Ground, the converted warehouse the pair runs with former Taphouse manager Justin Joiner.
+It’s the same story at Stomping Ground, the converted warehouse the pair owns with former Taphouse manager Justin Joiner.
 Stomping Ground doesn’t only serve beers that are really “craft”, but well-made accessible beers, too.

 The Bearbrass milk stout is a dark, coffee-ish ale that uses lactose for a softer mouth feel.
 It’s listed on the menu under “Easier Drinking”, along with a German-style lager and two different pale ales.
 The “Moderately Challenging” and “More Challenging” headings offer a funky, yeast-driven grapefruit saison; a bitter, hop-heavy IPA and a beastly 11.4 per cent barley wine that tastes like liquid toffee.